garrandall/popular-music-data/tracks/give-it-2-u-robin-thicke-kendrick-lamar.md

 Cheese
 Let me put it on your face for you
 Please
-I’ve got a taste for you
+I 've got a taste for you
 Tasty
 I bought lace for you
 Freaky